Five Types of Ayurveda and Yoga Foods

 Traditionally, in Yoga, Ayurveda and Bhagavad Gita all foods are classified primarily in three groups: Sattvic food (pure food), Rajasic food (stimulating food) and Tamasic food (impure and rotten food).

-In this article, we discussed the the five key sattvic foods, rajasic foods, and tamasic foods.
+In this article, we discussed the the five key types of sattvic foods, rajasic foods, and tamasic foods.
 Firstly, we’ll explain what it is.
 Then, we’ll clarify why Ayurvedic foods are good for you.

 In our ancient Ray Ayurveda and yoga system, the Rajasic foods are also further classified into three more groups: Sattvic-Rajasic food, Madhyam-Rajasic and Rajasic-Tamasic foods.
 Moreover, your food affects all your five energy bodies physical body, mental body, vital energy body, intellectual body and the bliss body.